fish-mouse/Recipe-Analysis/README.md

 ### Univariate Analysis

-For univariate analysis, I will observe the distirbution of cooking minutes in a recipe.
+For univariate analysis, I will observe the distribution of cooking minutes in a recipe.
 Note that I zoomed in to focus on the distribution under 300 minuutes (or 5 hours) - as initial results goes onward to 1 million minutes.
 This clearly suggest a significiant positive skew.
 In addition, most of the distirbution though suggests cooking time to take anywhere from 20 to 65 minutes.

 <iframe
   src="assets\Distribution_of_cooking_time.html"